-‘Armed and dangerous’ couple wanted for deadly N.C. shooting apprehended in Arizona
+‘Weight has been lifted’: Couple wanted for deadly shooting at N.C. furniture plant arrested in Arizona

 HICKORY, N.C.
 (WBTV) - An “armed and dangerous” couple wanted for months in connection to a shooting inside of a HIckory business, which resulted in the death of a 51-year-old woman, have been apprehended.

-According to the Hickory Police Department, 49-year-old Tangela Parker and 61-year-old Eric Parker were found in Phoenix, Arizona.
+According to the Hickory Police Department, 50-year-old Tangela Parker and 62-year-old Eric Parker were found in Phoenix, Arizona.
 The department said the U.S. Marshal Service received tips about the couple’s location.

+“Don’t know what to say because never imagined Phoenix, Arizona,” said Justin Marlow, husband of Phelifia Michelle Marlow, who was reportedly shot and killed by the Parkers.

-The couple were being sought after in the January shooting death of 51-year-old Phelifia Marlow, who police said was found shot inside TCS Designs on 9th Avenue NE in Hickory.
-She was taken to Wake Forest Baptist Medical Center in Wake Forest where she died.
+The couple was being sought after in the January shooting death of 51-year-old Phelifia Michelle Marlow, who police said was found shot inside TCS Designs on 9th Avenue NE in Hickory.
+She was taken to Wake Forest Baptist Medical Center in Winston-Salem where she died.

+Officials followed more than 30 leads that stretched over eight states.
+Interstate billboards, media, public outreach and cash rewards were offered for information on the Parkers.

+Shortly after 12:30 p.m. on July 13 in Phoenix, members of the U.S. Marshal task force came to a home at the intersection of W. Salter Drive and N. 31st Avenue and arrested the Parkers, who were living under the name of Jason and Elizabeth Reardon.

 Investigators say the shooting happened after the employees got into an argument.